ismotee/able/other/processes.md

 ### Key phrases

 Key phrases such as "for" or "print" will be parsed the last.
 This means that calls for example can include the same words than phrases.
-However any declaratoin or assignment shouldn't be exactly the same as key phrase.
+However any declaration or assignment shouldn't be exactly the same as key phrase.
+This check of course must done during the declaration and assignment stages.

+Key phrase detection needs some kind of pattern in which is then compared to syntax tokens.

 ## Semantic tree